Catalan manual alphabet

-The Catalan manual alphabet is used in Catalan Sign Language but wasn't officially recognized as one of Catalonia's official languages until 3 June 2010 when Law 17/2010 of the Catalan sign language (LSC) was approved by the government.
+The Catalan manual alphabet is used in Catalan Sign Language but was not officially recognized as one of Catalonia's official languages until 3 June 2010 when Law 17/2010 of the Catalan sign language (LSC) was approved by the government.
 The Catalan manual alphabet is single-handed and is extremely similar to the Spanish manual alphabet.
 As a result, people who use Spanish Sign Language can understand approximately up to 80% of the Catalan sign language.